cellgeni/STARsolo/README.md

   - the references are filtered to remove pseudogenes and small RNAs; exact filtering scripts are available [here](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#header);
   - number of genes in `Cell Ranger` filtered human reference is about 35k; in full human annotation there are about 60k.

-Once you have downloaded the needed fasta and GTF files, and applied the necessary filtering (see the 10x genomics link above), run the following command using 16 CPUs/64 Gbs of RAM:
+Once you have downloaded the needed fasta and GTF files, and applied the necessary filtering (see the 10x genomics link above), run the following command using 16 CPUs/64Gb of RAM:

 `STAR --runThreadN 16 --runMode genomeGenerate --genomeDir STAR --genomeFastaFiles $FA --sjdbGTFfile $GTF`